GoogleCloudPlatform/cloud-foundation-fabric/README.md

 This repository provides **end-to-end blueprints** and a **suite of Terraform modules** for Google Cloud, which support different use cases:

 - organization-wide [landing zone blueprint](fast/) used to bootstrap real-world cloud foundations
-- reference [blueprints](./blueprints/) used to deep dive on network patterns or product features
+- reference [blueprints](./blueprints/) used to deep dive into network patterns or product features
 - a comprehensive source of lean [modules](./modules/) that lend themselves well to changes

 The whole repository is meant to be cloned as a single unit, and then forked into separate owned repositories to seed production usage, or used as-is and periodically updated as a complete toolkit for prototyping.
 You can read more on this approach in our [contributing guide](./CONTRIBUTING.md), and a comparison against similar toolkits [here](./FABRIC-AND-CFT.md).